as3ad1/crypto_signdrop/README.md

 - Implement key rotation and a robust revocation mechanism with secure notification to recipients.

 Limitations of this demo:
-- Private keys are stored in process memory and are ephemeral — not suitable for production.
+- Private keys are stored in process memory and are ephemeral, not suitable for production.
-- The Flask dev server is not hardened — use a WSGI server (Gunicorn/Uvicorn) behind a TLS-terminating reverse proxy for production.
+- The Flask dev server is not hardened,  use a WSGI server (Gunicorn/Uvicorn) behind a TLS-terminating reverse proxy for production.
 - No persistent database for files or users in the demo (everything is in-memory).
 Use an encrypted DB for persistence in production.

 ## How to run